woodenworks/project-kraken/adventure-content/monsters/Mateo.md

 ### Bonus Actions

-***Tactical Swap.*** Mateo switches places with one of his illusions (including illusory duplicates or Phantasmal Soldiers).
-He must be able to see the target.
+***Tactical Swap.*** Mateo switches places with one of his illusions that he can see (including spectral echo, illusory duplicates, or Phantasmal Soldiers).

 ***Compelling Presence.*** _Charisma Saving Throw:_ DC 18, one creature Mateo can see within 30 feet. *Failure:* The creature is charmed until the end of Mateo’s next turn. *Success:* The creature is immune to this ability for 24 hours.